Sound as a gauge theory and its infrared triangle: Memory in the Two-Form Formalism

 Memory effects can be classified as linear, nonlinear, ordinary, and null \cite{bieri2014PerturbativeGaugeInvariant,bieri2024GravitationalWaveDisplacement,satishchandran2019AsymptoticBehaviorMassless}. ``Linear'' and ``nonlinear'' refer to the original calculations in general relativity, in which the memory effect was first identified in a linearized analysis \cite{zeldovich1974RadiationGravitationalWaves,braginsky1985KinematicResonanceMemory,braginsky1987GravitationalwaveBurstsMemory} and a nonlinear counterpart was understood much later \cite{christodoulou1991NonlinearNatureGravitation,blanchet1992HereditaryEffectsGravitational,thorne1992GravitationalwaveBurstsMemory}. ``Ordinary'' and ``null'' correspond to the two pieces given in Eq. \eqref{eq: ordinary-null-memory}.
 As highlighted by \textcite{bieri2013ElectromagneticAnalogGravitational,bieri2014PerturbativeGaugeInvariant}, the null contribution is due to massless fields that reach infinity.

 In order to discuss null memory in acoustics, we would need to include sources in the equations of motion that can reach null infinity.
 On the one hand, this is physically reasonable.
-In fact, in acoustics, it is very reasonable to consider supersonic sources, which could lead to a new type of ``supersonic memory.''
+In fact, in acoustics, it is very reasonable to consider supersonic sources, which could lead to a type of ``supersonic memory,'' possibly similar to the effects described by \textcite{heisenberg2025ConstrainingSuperluminalEinsteinAEther,zosso2025EnhancementElectromagneticMemory}.
 We will not pursue this route here, both for simplicity and because such an analysis seems more natural once nonlinear effects in fluid flow are also being taken into account.
-As a consequence, we also ignore any sorts of null memory, and focus instead on the case of (linear) ordinary memory.
+As a consequence of our linear approximations, we then ignore any sorts of null memory, and focus instead on the case of (linear) ordinary memory.
 This will already allow us to investigate connections to the other corners of an acoustic infrared triangle.

 From this point onward, we settle for simplicity and take the background medium to be homogeneous and quiescent, which means the acoustic metric \eqref{eq: acoustic-metric} is the Minkowski metric up to coordinate redefinitions.
-This assumption seems analogous to the choice of working with Maxwell electrodynamics in a flat background.
-We assume units have been chosen so that \(\rho_0 = c = 1\), which means the problem has effectively been reduced to studying the dynamics of a two-form field in a flat spacetime.
-As mentioned in the introduction, aspects of this problem have been investigated by other authors before with different motivations \cite{divecchia2015SoftTheoremGraviton,donnay2023pFormsCelestialSphere,afshar2018AsymptoticSymmetriespForm,afshar2019StringMemoryEffect,esmaeili2020pFormGaugeFields,francia2024AsymptoticChargespforms,heissenberg2019TopicsAsymptoticSymmetries,manzoni2025HigherorderpformAsymptotic,manzoni2025DualityAsymptoticCharges,romoli2024OrNTwoformAsymptotic}.
+This assumption seems analogous to the choice of working with Maxwell electrodynamics in a flat background, as opposed to in a curved spacetime.
+We choose units with \(\rho_0 = c = 1\), meaning the problem has effectively been reduced to studying the dynamics of a two-form field in a flat spacetime.
+As mentioned in the introduction, aspects of this problem were investigated by other authors with various motivations \cite{divecchia2015SoftTheoremGraviton,donnay2023pFormsCelestialSphere,afshar2018AsymptoticSymmetriespForm,afshar2019StringMemoryEffect,esmaeili2020pFormGaugeFields,francia2024AsymptoticChargespforms,heissenberg2019TopicsAsymptoticSymmetries,manzoni2026HigherorderpformAsymptotic,manzoni2026DualityAsymptoticCharges,romoli2024OrNTwoformAsymptotic}.